apennismightier/splitrename/README.md

 ---

-## ✏️ Manual Split Point Editing
+## ✏️ Manual Split Points

-Click any file after analysis and the right panel shows every detected break with its timecode:
+The right-hand panel shows detected break points for whichever file is selected.
+You can edit the split list at any time:

 - **Edit** any timecode — click Edit and type a new time in `MM:SS` or `HH:MM:SS`
 - **Delete** any break point you don't want
 - **+ Add** — type any timecode in the input box to insert a manual split point

+### Splitting Without Analysis

+You don't need to run Analyze first.
+Add a file, type a timecode in the split point box, and click **+ Add**.
+The Split button activates immediately.
+Clicking Split probes the file on the fly and cuts at your manual point — no full black frame scan needed.

 ---